Planning-Inspectorate/appeal-planning-decision/packages/appeal-reply-service-api/README.md

-# Appeals Service API
+# Appeal Reply Service API

-The microservice API for the appeals service
+The microservice API for the appeal reply service

 ## Commands